7:30 AM –

 Shikatomi took one of the thin needles, thinner than a sewing needle, coated it in the numbing ointment and inserted it into the tiny plastic tube.

 He handed the tube to Hoshi, who activated his Byakuugan and was looking for the swollen pressure points of Temari’s wrists.
-He set the rounded tube flat against Shikamaru’s skin, and counted down.
+He set the rounded tube flat against the skin of her wrist and counted down.
 “Deep breath, in three, two…” He tapped the end of the tube, forcing the needle into Temari’s wrinkled skin with a quick and gentle stab.
 He pulled the plastic tube off, and twisted the needle, gently pushing it deeper into the muscle of her hand.

 They repeated this for the next half hour or so, as Shikadai made tea and counted out Temari’s medication, making sure he had taken everything he was supposed to.